Area Status: Open

 At a Glance

-Note: Oregon Department of Transportation closes the trailhead parking from Nov.
-1st through April 30th due to snow.
+- Note: Oregon Department of Transportation closes the trailhead parking from Nov.
+1st through April 30th depending on snow conditions.

 ||Wilderness regulations apply within Salmon-Huckleberry Wilderness.